 All of the issued Ordinary Shares will be in registered form, and capable of being held in certificated or uncertificated form.
 The Registrar will be responsible for maintaining the share register.
 Temporary documents of title will not be issued.
 The ISIN of the Ordinary Shares is GB00BGJW5255.
 The SEDOL code of the Ordinary Shares is BGJW525.

-2. Fully diluted Existing Share Capital
+Fully diluted Existing Issued Share Capital

-The following table sets out the Existing Share Capital and the Enlarged Share Capital as at the date of this prospectus and as at Admission (respectively):
+The following table sets out the fully diluted Existing Issued Share Capital as at the date of this document and as at Admission: